 - Go to Setup, then click Online payments.

-- Click the Accept online payments drop-down and choose your preferred deposit option:
+- Choose your preferred deposit option:

 - You'll then have some additional options: